Linda Cardellini: 1996–2009: Early roles and breakthrough

 Her other film work includes roles in Dead Man on Campus, Strangeland, Good Burger, Legally Blonde, Brokeback Mountain (for which she was nominated for the ensemble Gotham and Screen Actors Guild awards), and a starring role in the Happy Madison film Grandma's Boy as Samantha.
-She was the voice of Ursula in the role-playing video game Gladius and played the voice of Bliss Goode on the ABC animated series The Goode Family.
-In 2007, Cardellini was chosen to play lovelorn Clara in the CBS miniseries Comanche Moon, a prequel to 1989's Lonesome Dove.
+She was the voice of Ursula in the role-playing video game Gladius, and played the voice of Bliss Goode on the ABC animated series The Goode Family.
+In 2007, Cardellini played lovelorn Clara in the CBS miniseries Comanche Moon, a prequel to 1989's Lonesome Dove.

-2010–2019: Marvel films, Animation roles, and Televisions
+2010–2019: Marvel films, Animation roles, and Television

 In 2010 and 2011, Cardellini returned to the stage with the Dr. God comedy group in Los Angeles and San Francisco, appeared in Kill the Irishman and Super, and starred in the independent film Return.
 She appeared with cast members and producers of Freaks and Geeks and Undeclared at the Paley Center for Media PaleyFest on March 12, 2011.
 From 2012 to 2016, she provided the voice of Wendy Corduroy on the Disney Channel animated series Gravity Falls.

-Cardellini voice acts periodically on the podcast and live show The Thrilling Adventure Hour, on the Sparks Nevada: Marshal on Mars segments.
+Cardellini moved to voice acting roles periodically, appearing on the podcast and live show The Thrilling Adventure Hour, specifically on the Sparks Nevada: Marshal on Mars segments.

 In 2013, she was chosen to play Sylvia Rosen, a love interest of Don Draper on Mad Men.
 For her performance on Mad Men, she received a nomination for the Primetime Emmy Award for Outstanding Guest Actress in a Drama Series.

-In 2015, she played Hawkeye's wife Laura Barton in Avengers: Age of Ultron, a role she reprised in the 2019 sequel Avengers: Endgame, which was briefly the highest-grossing film of all time.
+In 2015, she played Hawkeye's wife Laura Barton in Avengers: Age of Ultron, a role she reprised in the 2019 sequel Avengers: Endgame.
 Starting in 2015, she joined Kyle Chandler on a new Netflix drama series Bloodline, from the creators of Damages.
 The show was canceled in 2016, and ended after its third season.
 That same year, she also had a starring role as Sara Whitaker in the comedy film Daddy's Home.
 In 2017, she reprised her role in the sequel film Daddy's Home 2.

 In August 2018, Cardellini was cast to co-star with Christina Applegate in Netflix's dark comedy series Dead to Me.
 It premiered on May 3, 2019.
 For her performance, she received critical acclaim and a nomination for the Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series.
 That same year, she co-starred with Viggo Mortensen and Mahershala Ali in the film Green Book, which won the Academy Award for Best Picture.

 In 2019, she starred in the horror film The Curse of La Llorona.